ShanukaGIT/master-data-api/src/ECLK.MasterData/API/ECLK.MasterData.API/Readme.md

 ## Functionality
 - Replicate the ECLK database table as API endpoints
-- As all core logic is in SP we cannot use EF therefore
+- As all core logic are in the SP's therefore we cannot use EF

+## Swagger Location
+/swagger/index.html